tarwn/lessthandot-hugo/blogs/content/posts/2012-03-28-report-builder-3-0-map.md

   * Spatial field &#8211; Make sure this is set to the field in the query that contains the spatial data, SpatialLocation.
   * Layer type &#8211; Choose Point, to display one point.
 A polygon would outline and area, and line could be used to mark a path.

-You won&#8217;t “Embed map data” or “Add a Bing Maps layer” on this layer, in this example.
+You won't “Embed map data” or “Add a Bing Maps layer” on this layer, in this example.